Landydera/Lab12-CISC3140/README.md

 # Lab12-CISC3140
-In this lab I create a simple react app
+In this lab I create a simple Hello World application with react.